My Dog Bit Someone. Am I at Fault?

 “In a perfect world, we could send any dangerous animal out to pasture, and they could run free in Oklahoma.
 But the reality is, if there’s a history of a dangerous propensity … it makes it hard to keep an animal alive and pass the buck off to another shelter or facility or owner,” says Montevideo.
 “If an owner can’t control an animal, and the pounds or animal control can’t keep society safe from this animal, they will likely be put down due to public policy.”

 Strict liability is meant to resolve cases quickly when there is clear fault of an owner.
 Of course, though, that isn’t always the case.
 “More than 90 percent of the time, people won’t give the information for their insurer,” says Montevideo.
 “People see their animals as their kids or family members, so their initial reaction is protection and defense.
 If there is a questionable issue, it makes sense to be protective.
 But when it’s clear there has been an injury, people should do the right thing.”

 Montevideo notes that after the initial protectionism, some people make the cases difficult, worrying about their insurance costs.
 “In reality, your insurance won’t go up when you file a claim, and it won’t cost you anything,” he says.
 “That’s why you have insurance to protect you in these instances: All associated costs, and any lawyer fees, will be covered.”

-No matter which side of a dog bit you’re on, it’s crucial that you document everything that you can—pictures, video, personal accounts, witness accounts—to help resolve the issue.
-It’s also important that you share your insurance with the other party.
+No matter which side of a dog bite you’re on – the animal’s owner or the dog bite victim – it’s crucial that you document everything that you can such as pictures, video, personal accounts, witness accounts, to help resolve the issue.
+It’s also important that you share your insurance company information with the other party.

-Whatever the severity of the injury, if a dog has bitten you, always contact an experienced and reputable attorney.
+Whatever the severity of the dog bite injury, always contact an experienced and reputable dog bite lawyer.
 They can evaluate your case, and let you know the proper steps moving forward.